Kot2Na/web_quiz_engine/README.md

 # web_quiz_engine
-That is a learning project one is described on hyper skill.
+That is a learning project on hyper skill.